Canadian Warplane Heritage Museum logo

 1944-07-06

 Ex-USN, BuNo 33236.
 Served with No. 145 (BR) Squadron at RCAF Stn Dartmouth, NS in 1943/44.
 Coded "Y".
-Struck off, after a Cat “A” crash on 9 Jul 1944 at Goose Bay, NF.
+Struck off, after a Cat "A" crash on 9 Jul 1944 at Goose Bay, NF.
 The heavily loaded a/c crashed and burned on take-off.
 Five crew members killed. included Flying Officer W.A.
 Harris (WAG, Pilot Officer J.C.
 Tanner (Pilot), Flying Officer D.W.
-Hume (Nav), WO M.S.
-Wood (WAG) and LAC H.A.
-Stephenson Six passengers including LAC’s H.H.
+Hume (Nav), Warrant Officer M.S.
+Wood (WAG) and Leading Aircraftman H.A.
+Stephenson Six passengers including LAC's H.H.
 Bell, L.C.
 St. Louis, Cpls C.W.T.
 Cole, L.C.
 Forie and Flight Sergeant M.K.
 Duquette were also killed.
 The accident was attributed to pilot error.
 The maximum crew / passenger load should have been limited to 8 or 9.

 Leading Aircraftman